O-Mutt/o-mutt.github.io/_posts/2014/2014-12-26-food-eat-take-2.md

   - ruby
   - ruby on rails
 ---
-I have been planning, plotting, schema&#8230;ing(?) about Food.Eat since my original post.
+I have been planning, plotting, schema...ing(?) about Food.Eat since my original post.
 I have made some progress but I have not nailed down exactly how I want to handle user authentication/authorization.
 Mostly, I think this is due to my choice in the loosely scripted PHP backend.
 With that knowledge tucked in the back corner of my head I made a desicion this morning based on some information from listening to one of my first podcasts <a href="http://www.johnpapa.net/adventures-in-angular/" title="Adventures in Angular" target="_blank">Adventures in Angular</a> I am going to not only learn but also use Ruby on Rails for my backend.